gabriellacx3/florida-tourism/README.md

-# Tourism in Florida
+# Tourism Across Florida

-This is a basic static HTML starter project you can build on however you like.
-No need to save.
-While you develop your site, your changes will happen 🪄 immediately in the preview window.
-You can upload assets like images or audio in `assets` to the left.
-The rest is up to you and your imagination.
+This is where the project will begin.

 ## What's in this project?